pluralsight/guides/draft/other/linux-system-administration/article.md

 # Section 0 - Prerequisites
 Prospective Linux system administrators (aka *sysadmins*) are expected to be well-acquainted with the command line.
 However, in this section we will review some of those commands with their most common options to help you brush up your skills (for more information, you can always refer to each *man page*).
 Additionally, it is important to be familiar with a text mode editor such as `vim`, `nano`, or `emacs` since the configuration directives for system services and user environments -to name a few examples- are stored in plain-text files.
 > Unless where explicitly noted, this tutorial is distribution-agnostic, meaning the concepts and commands covered herein apply regardless of the Linux flavor of your choice.
-On a side note, commands that require super-user permissions are noted accordingly.
+On a side note, commands that require superuser permissions are noted accordingly.

 ## System Information Commands
 The commands in this section will help *sysadmins* get to know the systems they are responsible for like the palm of their hands: